Zarchy, R.M. & Geer, L.C. (2023). American Sign Language at Home: A Family Curriculum: Second Edition. Solificatio.

 Societies in Contact Lawrence, Aimee, Stout, Tammi and Chatterjee, Anindita (eds).
 Volume 55, pp. 33-42

-Geer, L.C. (in press).
+Geer, L.C.
+(2022).
 Sign Language Acquisition by Deaf and Hearing Children, Deborah Chen Pichler, Marlon Kuntze, Diane Lillo-Martin, Ronice Müller de Quadros, and Marianne Rossi Stumpf.
-Sign Language & Linguistics (forthcoming)
+Sign Language & Linguistics.
+Volume 25, Number 1, 2022, pp. 92-98.

 Geer, L.C.
 (2013).
 Book review of Formational Units in Sign Languages, Rachel Channon & Harry van der Hulst (eds).